 The COVID-19 situation in Zimbabwe continues to deteriorate with the number of confirmed cumulative cases increasing by more than 70% in December.
 As of 1st February 2021, the World Health Organisation reports 33,271 confirmed cases of COVID-19 with 1,193 deaths in Zimbabwe.

-Even before the start of the COVID-19 pandemic, Zimbabwe was experiencing a financial crisis and the Reserve Bank of Zimbabwe announced a number of controversial measures to control inflation and the rapidly devaluating currency.
+Even before the start of the COVID-19 pandemic, Zimbabwe was experiencing a financial crisis and the Reserve Bank of Zimbabwe announced a number of macroeconomic measures to control inflation and the rapidly devaluating currency.
 One of these changes was restrictions to the EcoCash mobile money services which forced us to find an alternative solution to disburse money to our clients’ Ecocash accounts through a company called MyCash.

 In September, the government eased most COVID-19 restrictions that limited the movement of people by increasing business hours, resuming long-distance inter-city and rural-urban transport services, and domestic tourism, among others.
 The reopening of national borders in early October increased informal cross-border trade, remittance flows, and labour opportunities improving income, especially in the informal sector and urban areas.
 60-70% of women we work with in Zimbabwe rely on cross border trading and supply chains, so this was a very positive development.
 However the reduced restrictions were short-lived and on 6th January, the government reintroduced a 30-day lockdown due to the new strain of the virus detected in South Africa.
 This has seen the closure of most formal and informal businesses which are not categorised as essential services.